 In the case of a course failure, students will have to retake the class when it is next offered.
 There are no re-examinations.

-The best way is to get in touch with your seniors and with student organizations such as the Kor Nor or other groups.
+The best way is to get in touch with your seniors and with student organizations such as the BIRSA or other groups.
 Furthermore, events are frequently posted at various blackboards around the campus, in the Faculty of Political Science elevator and other sites.
-Activities and events regarding Political Science will also frequently be posted on the BMIR website, so check it regularly.
+Activities and events regarding Political Science will also frequently be posted on the BIR website or Facebook page: BIR Program, so check it regularly.

 Accommodation is generally considered students’ private affairs.
-The BMIR Program only recommends students to stay near Tha Prachan Campus in order to save time and costs on transportation.
-Please refer to Chapter 7.2 for further information.
+The BIR Program only recommends students to stay near Tha Prachan Campus in order to save time and costs on transportation.

 Both, the pre-session and the Orientation activity are not compulsory.
 That means you don’t have to participate in them.
 Nevertheless, it is highly recommended for new BMIR students to take part in both activities.
 The pre-session provides students with essential language skills that are necessary for their further studies.
 And the Orientation activities are a very good way to get to know the other students as well as the Faculty and the staff of the BMIR Program.